What is Trichology?

-Initially, they will consult with the patient to diagnose the problem using verbal and physical clues from examination of the hair and scalp and then will provide suitable treatment options.
+Initially, they consult with the patient to diagnose the problem using verbal and physical clues from examination of the hair and scalp and then provide suitable treatment options.

 If a patient presents with severe hair loss, a trichologist will firstly take a detailed patient history to find out if the cause could be systemic and may use a tool called a tricosope to observe the area in question.
 In some cases, they may ask the patient to have a blood test, which can highlight nutritional or hormonal discrepancies.

 Once a diagnosis is reached, considering all of the above information collated during the discussion and testing, the patient will then be presented with a formal diagnosis and be given a prognosis with any treatments they recommend.
 The treatment options are often topical (used directly on the scalp and hair) and if oral prescriptions are needed, they may refer the patient on to a Doctor.

 Most trichologist formulate products which can be used to solve common occurrence such as itchy, dry or inflamed scalp.
 These conditions are often mild and improvement is rapid.

 Other treatments include scalp stimulation via massage, laser or heat and in some cases referral for hair transplants or wigs.

 If a diagnosis cannot be reached, the Trichologist may refer the patient to other medical professionals for more extensive testing which could help to uncover the problem.

 Some conditions will only require one visit and have a quick course of treatment, this could be a case of Tinea Capitis or ringworm, where the diagnosis is very straightforward and the treatment would be oral antifungals.

 On the other hand, some patients may have to work with the trichologist longer term especially in cases of hair loss like alopecia areata, where the aim of the treatment is to monitor the progression of the condition and try different option to at least halt or reverse it as much as possible.